EveryMundo/mongo-aggregation-extension/README.md

 ```

 **Note:**<br/>
-We kept the aggregation extension classes clean from any Lombok annotation in case anyone wanted to copy them as is to use them.
+We kept the aggregation extension classes clean from any Lombok annotation in case anyone wanted to copy them as is, and use them.
 <br/>
 <br/>